electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 Electron's main process is a Node.js process that has full operating system access.
-On top of [Electron's built-in modules][modules], you can also access [Node.js built-ins][node-api], as well as any packages downloaded via `npm`.
+On top of [Electron's built-in modules][modules], you can also access [Node.js built-ins][node-api], as well as any packages downloaded via npm.

 On the other hand, renderer processes are more locked down and do not run a Node.js environment for security reasons.
-To add features to your renderer process that require privileged access, you have to use a [preload script][preload-script] in conjunction with the [`contextBridge` API][contextbridge].
+To add features to your renderer that require privileged access, you have to use a [preload script][preload-script] in conjunction with the [`contextBridge` API][contextbridge].
 Electron's preload scripts are injected before a web page loads in the renderer, similar to a Chrome extension's [content scripts][content-script].